How to Split Screen on Your Mac for Better Multitasking

 Benefits of Split Screen on Mac

-- Using two apps at once, such as a video call and your calendar
+- Running two apps side by side, such as a video call alongside your calendar.

 How to Enter Split Screen on Mac: Step-By-Step Guide